Yorkshire village divided by decision to sell playground to developer who wants to turn it into his garden

 "Further detailed discussions are in hand with the Brannons to explore how the best interests of our charity may be served.
 The trustees continue to welcome comments and suggestions for perusal though, following the community vote the final decision on any issue will now be solely the responsibility of the trustees.”

-Mr Brannon and his wife Alice have agreed to fund new play equipment for the paddock and offered an additional £20,000 for the site.
+Mr Brannon, the director of a renewable energy company, and his wife Alice have agreed to fund new play equipment for the paddock and offered an additional £20,000 for the site.

 The couple’s original planning scheme, which was approved in 2022, was for the demolition of a house called Rimbaley and its replacement with a new, five-bedroom home called Mulberry House with garage with office and recreation area above and a separate detached building for a barbecue and entertainment area.